- Backed by the best

 At Thimble, our goal is to make business insurance policies effective and understandable.
 That’s why we offer general liability insurance policies for small business owners.

-Click “Get a Quote” or download the Thimble mobile app, enter a few details about your business including ZIP code and desired insurance coverage length, and we’ll generate an instant quote.
+To get general liability insurance, click “Get a Quote” or download the Thimble mobile app, enter a few details about your business including ZIP code and desired insurance coverage length, and we’ll generate an instant quote.